-I wanted to start a blog for the woman who has seen a lot and lived a lot, but is always curious and excited — perhaps even a little scared — about the possibility for change and transformation.
+I wanted to create a space for the woman who has seen a lot and lived a lot, but is always curious and excited — perhaps even a little scared — about the possibility for change and transformation.

-MindBody360 is where I share ideas about how women can reach their full potential on both a personal and professional level.
+MindBody360 is where I share ideas about what I call “Tools for Vitality,” and how women can reach their full potential on both a personal and professional level.

 My mission is not to speak to women as though they need to be “fixed,” but to inspire them to want to meet their true potential — be that physically, emotionally, or spiritually.
 The site is about inspiration, not shaming.
 Or judgments, or competition for that matter.
 We’re all on this journey together and whether it’s through information about self-care, stress-management, or online courses, the goal is to always help people deepen their engagement with themselves, their lives, and their purpose.

 Feeling great in your body is the first step.
 You need to get to a place of good health so that you can start to understand what makes you thrive, and what stressors need to go.
 I think it’s important to have realistic goals in both your personal and professional life.
 I bring together my health/wellness plus career/professional development backgrounds to help bring you ideas about what a blueprint for success might look like.

 When we invest in ourselves, we’re on the road to achieving what I like to describe as holistic success.
 The feeling of balance in the various parts of your life: mental, physical, emotional, spiritual, and professional.

 I became a certified Holistic Health Counselor eight years ago and developed a practice with both private and corporate clients.
 Prior to that I held Editorial Director positions at WorkingWoman.com, SpaFinder.com, and my last corporate job was as Vice President, Online Marketing and Sales at The Leading Hotels of the World.
 I know both sides of the life of the busy executive.
 The excitement and engagement, but also the ways in which stress, negative self-talk, and poor self-care can lead to burn-out.